allklier/MX-Color-Compress/README.md

-# MX-Color-Compress
 Flame Matchbox for Color Compression

+Separate controls to swing H/S/V of an image towards a specific target color

+Helps with the compression of hues or saturation in a specific image region